-Sardinian Arts was born out of great appreciation and respect for the art of handweaving, Sardinia, and the tessitori artigianali, the women who maintain the art of traditional Sardinian handweaving.
+Sardinian Arts was born out of great appreciation and respect for handweaving, Sardinia, and the tessitori artigianali, the women who maintain the art of traditional Sardinian handweaving.

-With Sardinian Arts, I share my love of Sardinian handweavers, their art, and Sardinia in general; and I seek to help preserve, protect, promote, encourage, and advance the arts, culture, heritage, land, economy, and people of Sardinia in a sustainable manner.
-What I do is based in love and respect, not profit-seeking.
+With Sardinian Arts, I share my love of Sardinian handweavers, their art, and Sardinia in general.
+I seek to help preserve, protect, promote, encourage, and advance the tessitrici artigianali and the arts, culture, heritage, land, economy, and people of Sardinia in a sustainable manner.

-As you see from reading through the website, the textiles here are made one at a time by the hands of weavers who put their heart into each fiber of every weaving.
+As you see from reading through the website, the textiles here are made one at a time by the hands of women who put their heart into each fiber of every piece they make.
 This care and attention imparts a tangible energy into each weaving — and it’s this indescribable essence that makes the textiles so indescribably unique and rare.

-If you seek to bring this essence into your life and your home, I offer you a connection to the integral spirit and beauty found in the traditional Sardinian handwoven textiles.
+If you would like to bring this essence into your life and your home — or if you just want to learn more about the weavers, their art, traditions, and land — I offer you a connection to Sardinia and her integral spirit and beauty.

-I can help you find and bring the right textile into your life, provide your group or weaving guild a private showing and discussion of my the short film, I Want to Weave the Weft of Time, organize a small show or a larger exhibition of Sardinian textiles, bring you on a tour of Sardinian weaving studios — or just talk with you about Sardinia!
+I can help you find and bring the right textile into your life, provide your group or weaving guild a private showing and discussion of my short film, I Want to Weave the Weft of Time, organize a small show or a larger exhibition of Sardinian textiles, bring your location or a pop-up shop, organize a tour of Sardinian (weaving studios and other cultural and natural sights), offer help and advice if you are traveling or relocating to Sardinia, or just talk with you!

 As a kid, I loved textiles and fabrics.
 My mother was a remarkable seamstress who designed and made her own clothes and could construct anything with fabric.
 She occasionally ventured into related fiber arts, including weaving, which fascinated me.